-Plant Maintenance & Operations: The amount spent on the maintenance and operation of the physical plant and grounds and for warehousing.
+Plant Maintenance & Operations: The amount spent on the maintenance and operation of the physical plant and grounds and for warehousing and receiving services.

-Property/Refined ADA: The District's Comptroller Property Value divided by its total Refined Average Daily Attendance (RADA).
+Property/Refined ADA: The District's Comptroller Certified Property Value divided by its total Refined Average Daily Attendance (RADA).

-Property/WADA: The district's Comptroller Property Value divided by its total WADA.
+Property/WADA: The district's Comptroller Certified Property Value divided by its total WADA.